Trump's tax returns are the target of nationwide protests on Saturday

 Turns out, people still care about President Trump's tax returns.

-On Saturday, protesters across the U.S. plan to demand that Trump make his most recent tax returns public.
+On Saturday, protesters descended on Capitol Hill to demand that Trump make his most recent tax returns public.
 It's something every president and presidential nominee has done for the past 40 years.

 Trump has said that Americans "don't care at all" about his tax returns, but polls show 74% of Americans say he should release them.
 Many lawmakers, including some Republicans, have also called on him to make them public.
 And a petition demanding that Trump release his returns has garnered more than 1 million signatures.